abdur-emon/notice-tracker/readme.txt

 3. Navigate to **Plugins → Add New → Upload Plugin**
 4. Choose the ZIP file and click **Install Now**
 5. Activate the plugin

-= FTP Installation =

-1. Download and extract the plugin ZIP file
-2. Upload the `wp-notice-manager` folder to `/wp-content/plugins/`
-3. Activate the plugin through the WordPress admin panel

 == Frequently Asked Questions ==

 = Does this plugin hide all admin notices? =

 No, you have full control.
-You can configure each notice type separately to either show in the popup, hide completely, or leave in the dashboard.
+You can configure each notice type separately to either show in the pop-up, hide completely, or leave it in the dashboard.

 = Will I miss important notices? =

 No!
-Notices are captured and stored in the popup.
+Notices are captured and stored in the pop-up.
 You'll see a counter in the admin toolbar showing how many unread notices you have.

 = Can I control who sees the notice manager? =